-- 158. Defendant Mark Underwood ("Underwood") is the co-founder and President of Quincy Bioscience Holding Company, Inc., Quincy Bioscience, LLC, and Prevagen, Inc. Underwood is a member of the Board of Directors of Quincy Bioscience, LLC, Prevagen, Inc., and Quincy Bioscience Manufacturing, LLC and a shareholder of Quincy Bioscience Holding Company, Inc., owning 33 percent of shares, the largest individual ownership interest.
-Underwood, in connection with the matters alleged herein, transacts or has transacted business in this district and throughout the United States, including Illinois. - 159.
-At all times material to this Complaint, acting alone or in concert with others, Underwood has formulated, directed, controlled, had the authority to control, or participated in the acts and practices of Quincy Bioscience Holding Company, Inc., Quincy Bioscience, LLC, and Prevagen, Inc., including the acts and practices set forth in this Complaint.
-Underwood is a member of the marketing creative team, serving as the final decision maker on advertising claims across all channels of distribution and media platforms. - 160.
+160. Defendant Mark Underwood ("Underwood") is the co-founder and President of Quincy Bioscience Holding Company, Inc., Quincy Bioscience, LLC, and Prevagen, Inc. Underwood is a member of the Board of Directors of Quincy Bioscience, LLC, Prevagen, Inc., and Quincy Bioscience Manufacturing, LLC and a shareholder of Quincy Bioscience Holding Company, Inc., owning 33 percent of shares, the largest individual ownership interest.
+Underwood, in connection with the matters alleged herein, transacts or has transacted business in this district and throughout the United States, including California.

+- 161. At all times material to this Complaint, acting alone or in concert with others, Underwood has formulated, directed, controlled, had the authority to control, or participated in the acts and practices of Quincy Bioscience Holding Company, Inc., Quincy Bioscience, LLC, and Prevagen, Inc., including the acts and practices set forth in this Complaint.
+Underwood is a member of the marketing creative team, serving as the final decision maker on advertising claims across all channels of distribution and media platforms. - 162.
 Defendant Michael Beaman ("Beaman") is the co-founder, former President, and current Chief Executive Officer of Quincy Bioscience Holding Company, Inc., Quincy Bioscience, LLC, and Prevagen, Inc. Beaman is the Chair of the Board of Directors for Quincy Bioscience, LLC, Prevagen, Inc., and Quincy Bioscience Manufacturing, LLC and a shareholder of Quincy Bioscience Holding Company, Inc., owning 22 percent of shares, the second largest individual ownership interest.
-Beaman, in connection with the matters alleged herein, transacts or has transacted business in this district and throughout the United States, including Illinois. - 161.
-Defendants Quincy Bioscience Holding Company, Inc., Quincy Bioscience, LLC, Prevagen, Inc., and Quincy Bioscience Manufacturing, LLC (collectively, "Corporate Defendants") have operated as a common enterprise while engaging in the deceptive acts and practices alleged below.
-These Corporate Defendants have conducted the business practices described herein through an interrelated network of companies that have common ownership, officers, managers, business functions, employees, and office locations.

-162. Because these Corporate Defendants have operated as a common enterprise, each of them is jointly and severally liable for the acts and practices alleged below.
+Beaman, in connection with the matters alleged herein, transacts or has transacted business in this district and throughout the United States, including California. - 163.
+Defendants Quincy Bioscience Holding Company, Inc., Quincy Bioscience, LLC, Prevagen, Inc., and Quincy Bioscience Manufacturing, LLC (collectively, "Corporate Defendants") have operated as a common enterprise while engaging in the deceptive acts described herein. - 164.
+Because these Corporate Defendants have operated as a common enterprise, each of them is jointly and severally liable for the acts and practices alleged below.
 Defendants Beaman and Underwood have formulated, directed, controlled, had the authority to control, or participated in the acts and practices of the Corporate Defendants that constitute the common enterprise.

-CLASS DEFINITION AND ALLEGATIONS
+CLASS DEFINITIONS AND ALLEGATIONS

-163. Plaintiff brings this action on behalf of herself and all other similarly situated Class members pursuant to Rule 23(a), (b)(2) and (b)(3) of the Federal Rules of Civil Procedure and seeks certification of the following Class against Defendants for violations of Illinois state law and/or similar laws in other states:
+165. Plaintiff brings this action on behalf of himself and all other similarly situated Class members pursuant to Rule 23(a), (b)(2) and (b)(3) of the Federal Rules of Civil Procedure and seeks certification of the following Class against Defendants for violations of California state law and/or similar laws in other states: